rs-develop/gnome-shell-extension-protectmevpn/README.md

 Press `ALT+F2` enter `r` for restart, hit return.

 5. Activate the extensions.
-Open the Tweaks application and go to Extensions menue.
+Open the Tweaks application and go to Extensions menu.
 Enable Protectmevpn.

 6. Enjoy